10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 #6

 “They want to work it out with you.
-Don’t let your unforgiveness and bitterness stand in the way of allowing God to restore the relationship.”
+Do not let your unforgiveness and bitterness stand in the way of allowing God to restore the relationship.”

 The abusive cycle of love bombing, devaluing, and withholding something important has likely played out many times in the marriage, and now the victim sees through the dramatic displays of affection, crocodile tears, and the sudden flurry of altruistic behaviors.
 The victim is now aware that all of that is not genuine but a part of the abusive cycle.
-It’s important to know that a victim’s refusing to “work it out” doesn’t necessarily indicate unforgiveness or bitterness.
+It is important to know that a victim’s refusal to “work it out” does not necessarily indicate unforgiveness or bitterness.

 #7